magento/pwa-studio/README.md

 ## Contributions

 Are you interested in contributing to the PWA Studio project?
-Check out the [community wiki][] to learn how to contribute to PWA Studio.
+Check out the [community wiki][] to learn ho w to contribute to PWA Studio.

 If you are looking for an issue to work on, visit our [community backlog board][] and look at the **Ready for Development** column.